It was about 2:15 p.m when 3 of us checked in to our hotel in Port Blair. My thought has previously determined to visit Chidiya Tapu on the same day.

-Andaman continues stringent in following the COVID guidelines, so wearing a mask becomes a topmost priority every time you step out of the home.
+Andaman continues to be stringent in following the COVID guidelines, so wearing a mask becomes a topmost priority every time you step out of the home.

 On Our Way Towards Chidiya Tapu

 I continued following the other Scooty operating google maps on their mobile phone.
-Though, I understood that the way is simply straight, greenery in the surroundings, and ideal driving conditions.
+Though I understood that the way was straight, there was greenery in the surroundings and ideal driving conditions.
 Yet, I wanted to follow them…,

 The drive was going pleasant.